jeshi96/parallel-correlation-clustering/README.md

     * `ALL_MOVE`: all vertices
     * `NBHR_MOVE`: neighbors of vertices that have moved
 * `all_iter`: bool solely for the sequential implementations; indicates if the restriction on the number of iterations should be ignored and if the program should run to convergence
+*  `permute`: bool solely for the parallel implementations; indicates whether to randomly permute vertices before performing best moves, which may improve performance when there is greater contention from the asynchronous setting

 ## Example Usage